Based on Perez Zagorin, How the Idea of Religious Toleration Came to the West (Princeton, 2003)

 In the eleventh century the Christian church acrimoniously divided into the eastern Orthodox church and the western Catholic church.
 The Catholic church retained a near hegemony over religious belief in the West.
 Its power was increasingly vested in the bishop of Rome, for whom the title “pope” was soon reserved.

 There was a resurgence of heresy in the same century.
 Many of the heresies were a reaction to an increasingly comfortable and complacent church hierarchy.
 The dissenters believed that the church had lost its way, and that it had to return to the virtues espoused by Christ.
-The church continued to claim that there was no salvation outside the church, and that heretics endangered both themselves and their fellow Christians.
-Its response to dissent was severe.
-Some heresies were extinguished, while others were driven underground.
+The church establishment, on the other hand, held to its claim that there was no salvation outside the church and that heretics endangered both themselves and their fellow Christians.
+Its response to dissent was severe: some heresies were extinguished, while others were driven underground.
 Military action was sometimes required.
 Innocent III launched a crusade against the Cathars in 1209, effectively exterminating them.
 The church also launched a crusade against Bohemia in 1415 to defeat the reform movement led by the heretical preacher John Hus — he was burned at the stake.
 There were no successful heretical movements between the twelfth and fifteenth centuries.

 Canon law, which was first drawn up following the Investiture Crisis of the eleventh century, formalized the church’s position on heresy.
 It called for the use of force, with the assistance of the state if necessary, to end heresy.
 It did not include death as a punishment.